cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/CollisionCorrection/notes/Notes.md

 Curse: launches 5 projectiles.
 When colliding with a castle wall/gate, 4 continue through. (only 1 projectile disappears).
 When colliding with a second gate after the first, out of the 4 projectiles, 3 continue through.
 (1 more projectile disappears).

+`HitTrigger` components seems to be added to a buffer in the spell source entity, when something is hit.